 They are designed to withstand all weather conditions, including arctic cold, desert heat, tropical humidity, winds above 125 mph (200 km/h) and 25 mm hail at terminal speed.

-Certain PV modules, such as thin film silicon types, suffer a predictable drop in performance during the first few months of operation, which decreases until it ceases after some time.
+Certain PV modules, such as thin film silicon types, suffer a predictable drop in performance during the first few months of operation, which decreases until it eventual cessatione.
 Thereafter, the performance of the modules is relatively stable.
 In polycrystalline modules, this kind of degradation is much smaller.

 Longer term degradation of around half percent a year can be expected.
 The overall life span of the PV module is likely to be limited by other factors rather than degradation of the silicon.
 A lifespan of 20 years or more can typically be expected.